Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Chelsea Manning moved back to the USA in 2005, and lived back in Oklahoma with her father, his new wife and their new child.
 Capitalizing on an aptitude for computers that Chelsea had shown throughout school, she landed a job as a software developer.
 However, interpersonal issues led to this job only lasting for four months.

 The following year, after a row with her stepmother to which police were called, Manning left her father’s home in a truck he gifted to her.
-She travelled to Tulsa, then Chicago, then Maryland, where she lived for 15 months with her auntie, briefly studying at a community college in Montgomery.
+She traveled to Tulsa, then Chicago, then Maryland, where she lived for 15 months with her auntie, briefly studying at a community college in Montgomery.

 After reported persuasion from her father, Chelsea Manning joined the US Army in September 2007, hoping to make use of the GI Bill to work towards a college education and possibly a PhD.